Shapes of gravity: Tensor non-Gaussianity and massive spin-2 fields: On-shell cubic vertices

 \subsection{PM-massless-massless interactions}

-Next we consider cubic interactions between two massless fields and one partially-massless spin-2.
-The basis of operators is of the form \eqref{TwohOperatorBasis}, where $h_{(1)\mu\nu}$ is partially-massless and the two $h_{(2)\mu\nu}$'s are massless.
+Next we consider cubic interactions between two massless fields and one partially massless spin-2.
+The basis of operators is of the form \eqref{TwohOperatorBasis}, where $h_{(1)\mu\nu}$ is partially massless and the two $h_{(2)\mu\nu}$'s are massless.
 We find two branches of solutions for the $b_{i}$'s: one which holds for arbitrary $d$ and another which requires $d=3$.

 \paragraph{Arbitrary $d$ solution:} On the first branch of solutions, $d$ can be kept arbitrary.
 In this case, we find a one-parameter family of solutions for the $b_{i}$, where

 while $b_5$ is free.

 \paragraph{$d=3$ solution:} On the other branch of solutions we are forced to set $d=3$, in which case we find a two-parameter family of solutions for the $b_{i}$: